Fake Allowances = Real Tax: Salaried Employees May Penalize 200%

 Recommendations for Salaried Individuals

-Check important documents for calculation of salary like Form 16, salary slips, 26 AS, AIS or TIS.
+Check important documents for the calculation of salary, like Form 16, salary slips, 26 AS, AIS or TIS.

-Most important is Form 16 which is provided by employer - either calculation done in old or new tax regime.
+Most important is Form 16, which is provided by the employer, either calculation in the old or the new tax regime.

-But most of the allowances, including HRA, Leave Travel Concession, Entertainment Allowance, Professional Fees, Professional Tax or any Special Allowance are not allowed under new tax regime.
+But most of the allowances, including HRA, Leave Travel Concession, Entertainment Allowance, Professional Fees, Professional Tax or any Special Allowance, are not allowed under the new tax regime.
 Only specific basic allowances are permitted such as:

 • Conveyance allowance, if actual expenses are incurred and the company allows it upon bill submission.